Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Extension to RCD spaces

-\end{theorem} \begin{proof} The proof is similar to the smooth case, we just need to handle with a bit more care the computations and instead of estimating the singular kernel $\mathcal{K}_s$ we shall work directly with the heat kernel.
+\end{theorem} \begin{proof} The proof is similar to the smooth case; we just need to handle the computations more carefully.
 We advise the reader to first see the proof in the smooth case of Theorem \ref{globlimnoncompact}.